Bridgetek/EveApps-BT82X/SampleApp/Sound/Readme.txt

         3.1.1 Microsoft Visual C++ platform with FT4222 and MPSSE
             - Connect PC with EVE platform via FT4222 or MPSSE
             - Connect power to EVE platform

-        3.1.2 Microsoft Visual C++ platform with Emulator
-            - This setup uses window PC only

     3.2 DOWNLOAD ASSETS
         3.2.1 Use EAB to program the board with the flash.bin file located in the Flash folder.